dolgarev/meteor-shareit/README.md

 # Share it

+This package is based on packages [joshowens:shareit](https://atmospherejs.com/joshowens/shareit) and [lovetostrike:shareit](https://atmospherejs.com/lovetostrike/shareit).
+It containes some bugfixes for Facebook and Twitter.

 I've built social sharing buttons a few times and decided it was time to extract it to a package!
 The goal of this package is to do a few things:

 * Render appropriate meta tags for Facebook/OG and Twitter (via spiderable)
 * Support social sharing buttons with bootstrap-3 (default) and font-awesome
 * Expand to support other social platforms besides just twitter & facebook, in a configurable way

-See also our [project home](http://meteorjs.club/shareit/) (WIP).

 ## Quick Start

-    meteor add joshowens:shareit
+    meteor add liberation:share-it

 ## Usage